Conformal Prediction using Conditional Histograms: Numerical experiments

 Figure~\ref{fig:results_real_nnet} shows the distribution of the conditional coverage and interval width corresponding to different methods, separately for each data set.
 To simplify the plots by using a shared vertical axis, the widths of the prediction intervals are scaled, separately for each data set, so that the smallest one is always equal to one.
-Marginal coverage is omitted here because all methods provably control it; however, it can be found in Table~\ref{tab:results_real} (Supplementary Material).
+Marginal coverage is omitted here because all methods provably control it; however, it can be found in Supplementary Table~\ref{tab:results_real}.
 All methods perform well in terms of worst-slab conditional coverage.
 CHR outperforms the others in terms of statistical efficiency, as it consistently leads to the shortest intervals.
 CQR and DistSplit are comparable to each other, while DCP-CQR sometimes outputs wider intervals.
-Figure~\ref{fig:results_real_rf} (Supplementary Material) shows that analogous results are obtained if we utilized a random forest model instead of a deep neural network.
-Table~\ref{tab:results_real} (Supplementary Material) summarizes these results in more detail, including marginal coverage and the omitted performance of the original DCP.
+Supplementary Figure~\ref{fig:results_real_rf} shows that analogous results are obtained if we utilized a random forest model instead of a deep neural network.
+Supplementary Table~\ref{tab:results_real} summarizes these results in more detail, including marginal coverage and the omitted performance of the original DCP.
+Finally, Supplementary Figure~\ref{fig:results_real_nnet_naive} compares the performance of CHR in these experiments with real data to that of naive uncalibrated 90\% prediction intervals based on the same deep neural network regression model, as in Figure~\ref{fig:research-example-1-boxes-naive}.
+These results show that the naive prediction intervals do not generally have the desired marginal coverage; in some cases they are too narrow, and in others they are too wide.